 Rasar State Park boasts 4,000 feet of shoreline along the Skagit River which offers perfect fishing conditions.
-Hiking trails in the park have you traveling through second and old growth forests with huge trees that are more than 400 years old.
+The hiking trails in the park have you traveling through second and old-growth forests with huge trees that are more than 400 years old.
 Other activities within the gorgeous environment are interpretive programs for visitors, bicycling along the Cape Horn Road, and plenty of unique wildlife to view.

-The weather in Rasar State Park varies from season to season with temperatures in the summertime ranging from the mid-60s and 70s along with two to three inches of rain between May through September.
-Winter time brings temperatures in the 40s accompanied by rain and snow which averages from five to 12 inches per month.
+The weather in Rasar State Park varies from season to season with temperatures in the summertime ranging from the mid-60s and 70s along with two to three inches of rain between May and September.
+Wintertime brings temperatures in the 40s accompanied by rain and snow, which averages from five to 12 inches per month.

 You can access Rasar State Park at the intersection of Russel Road and Cape Horn Road from Washington Highway 20, also known as the North Cascade Highway, which runs east to west across the northern portion of Washington and Cape Horn Road.
 Driving along Highway 20 can be difficult and slow going at times as you travel through the upper portion of the Cascade Mountain Range.
 You can expect plenty of steep inclines while traveling in your RV or trailer and you will find plenty of turnouts along the highway to help keep a steady flow of traffic when your vehicle may not be up for the challenging steep inclines.

-The Rasar State Park Campground contains two loops with 38 campsites that are situated within a nice forested area which allows for privacy.
-The west loop contains 22 campsites and you can find electricity as well as water hookups in sites 1 through 11.
+The Rasar State Park Campground contains two loops with 38 campsites that are situated within a beautiful forested area, which allows for privacy.
+The west loop includes 22 campsites, and you can find electricity as well as water hookups in sites one through 11.
 There are three pull-through campsites with partial hookups in the west loop.
-The east loop has 16 campsites, with electricity and water hookups available in sites 30 through 38, as well as four pull-through sites with partial hookups.
-There are four other pull-through sites on this loop but they do not offer partial hookups.
+The east loop has 16 campsites with electricity and water hookups available in sites 30 through 38 as well as four pull-through sites with partial hookups.
+There are four other pull-through sites on this loop, but they do not offer partial hookups.
 RVs and trailers are limited to 40 feet in length, although not all sites with hookups can accommodate larger RVs or trailers.

 Each campsite is furnished with a fire ring, picnic table, and paved parking pad that will require leveling in most cases.
 There is a dump station to empty your holding tank near the entrance to the park.
 Each loop within the campground contains flush toilets and showers.
 There is an amphitheater as well as a children’s playground located just north between the east and west loop.
-Generators may be used from 8:00 a.m. until 9:30 p.m.
-Pets are welcome but must be restrained by a six-foot leash at all times.
+Generators may be used from 8:00 AM until 9:30 PM.
+Pets are welcome but must be restrained by a six-foot leash at all time.

-There is a walk-in campground at Rasar State Park that contains eight campsites located south of the main campground along the park’s road.
+If you would rather go rugged, the walk-in campground here in Rasar State Park is the best choice in Washington.
+Camping in the walk-in area is a truly primitive experience, so you will have to park your RV in the parking lot and walk to the campsites.
+There are eight spacious campsites located south of the main campground along the park’s road.
 Each campsite is furnished with a fire ring and picnic table.
-There are vault toilets and freshwater drinking stations within the well forested campground for walk-ins.
+There are vault toilets and freshwater drinking stations within the well-forested campground.

 Rasar State Park is an ideal place for photographers during the winter months.
-Imagine snow-covered old growth forest with trees towering over 200 feet into the sky that appears into your lens.
-Combine the majestic trees with the picturesque waters of the Skagit River and you have everything you need to take one-of-a-kind photograph that is priceless for years to come.
-The conditions might not be favorable every day but on sunny days you can catch a postcard glimpse of Sauk Mountain’s snowy top.
+Imagine snow-covered old-growth forest with trees towering over 200 feet into the sky that appears into your lens.
+Combine the majestic trees with the picturesque waters of the Skagit River, and you have everything you need to take a one-of-a-kind photograph that is priceless for years to come.
+The conditions might not be favorable every day, but on sunny days you can catch a postcard glimpse of Sauk Mountain’s snowy top.